mothur/mothur.github.io/_wiki/trim.seqs.md

 Notice that more than 99% of the sequences passed this quality check.
-If you look at those sequences relegated to the scrap.fasta file you will find a \"q\" code to indicate that they failed this test.
+If you look at those sequences relegated to the scrap.fasta file you will find a "q" code to indicate that they failed this test.
 Incidentally, Huse and colleagues found that sequences generated with a GS20 and had an average score below 25 had more errors than those with higher averages.
 Since it is unclear how this will translate between platforms,